Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Introduction

 \section{Introduction}

 The Sun moves with a speed of 19 km/s relative to nearby stars, carrying the Solar System through diverse regions of the interstellar medium (ISM) with different densities, temperatures, and compositions.
 As the Sun travels, the solar wind engulfs the Solar System in a protective bubble known as the heliosphere.
 The heliosphere shields Earth from interstellar galactic cosmic rays (GCRs) that are accelerated by high-energy events occurring elsewhere in the galaxy.
-Voyager spacecraft observations have shown that the heliosphere deflects 80\% of GCRs with energies 70 MeV - 5 GeV \citep{cummings_galactic_2016, stone_cosmic_2019} at its outer boundary.
+Voyager spacecraft observations have shown that the heliosphere deflects 80\% of GCRs with energies 70 MeV-5 GeV at its outer boundary \citep{cummings_galactic_2016, stone_cosmic_2019}.

 The shape and size of the heliosphere depends on the pressure balance between the outflowing solar wind and the surrounding ISM.
-Today, the heliopause extends to $\sim$120 AU in the Sun's direction of motion when the neutral H density of the ISM is $\sim$0.1-0.2 cm$^{-3}$ \citep{stone_voyager_2013, stone_cosmic_2019}.
-However, this size could have changed dramatically if the Solar System passed through dense, cold interstellar clouds with densities $\geq900$ cm$^{-3}$.
-After tracing the trajectory of the Solar System back several million years, \cite{opher_passage_2024} and \cite{opher_possible_2024} predict that the Solar System may have traversed dense interstellar cold clouds or regions 2-3 Mya and 6-7 Mya, respectively.
-These works have shown that, in the event of such crossings, these high densities can collapse the heliosphere to $<1$ AU in the nose direction.
-This would expose Earth to high fluxes of varied radiation in the form of GCRs and solar energetic particles for the duration of the cloud crossing \citep{opher_heliospheric_2025}.
-Earth's dipole magnetic field can deflect particles with energies up to 15 GeV near the geomagnetic equator, however high fluxes of these MeV-range GCRs and solar energetic particles can still enter Earth's atmosphere near the poles \citep{comedi_spatial_2020}.
+Today, the heliopause extends to $\sim$120 AU in the Sun's direction of motion when the neutral H density of the ISM is $\sim$0.1-0.2 cm$^{-3}$ \citep{stone_voyager_2013, stone_cosmic_2019}. {The termination shock, where the solar wind flow transitions from supersonic to subsonic, sits at 84-94 AU in today's heliosphere \citep{stone_voyager_2005, richardson_cool_2008, stone_asymmetric_2008}.} However, this size could have changed dramatically if the Solar System passed through dense, cold interstellar clouds with densities $\geq900$ cm$^{-3}$.
+After tracing the trajectory of the Solar System back several million years, \cite{opher_passage_2024} and \cite{opher_possible_2024} predict that the Solar System may have traversed through interstellar cold clouds or regions 2-3 million years ago (Ma) and 6-7 Ma, respectively. {{These clouds are composed of dense, cold neutral hydrogen.
+Recent observations find that clouds may be as small as 200 AU \citep{vannier_mapping_2025, meyer_remarkable_2012}.
+However, using observations of supernova remnants (and edges of bubbles), it is reasonable to assume that the clouds could be parsec size \citep{cahlon_parsec_2024}.}}